sendgrid/docs/source/User_Guide/Settings/Subusers/index.md

 1. Click **Export Data**.

  <br>This downloads a CSV file that will have each subuser’s reputation, number of requests each subuser made this month, and the number of requests each subuser made last month.

  {% anchor h2 %}
+Disabling a subuser account
+{% endanchor %}

+*To turn off a subuser’s access to SendGrid temporarily:*

+1. Navigate to **Settings** and select **Subuser Management**.
+1. Locate the subuser account you wish to disable and click on the name to view the account details. click **Enable**.

+To re-enable a subuser’s account, simply click **Disabled**.

+{% anchor h2 %}
+Deleting a subuser account
+{% endanchor %}

+{% warning %}
+Deleting a subuser account cannot be undone.
+Please make sure that you are ready to delete this account before you delete it.
+All access for this subuser will immediately be revoked upon deletion.
+{% endwarning %}

+*To delete a subuser account:*

+1. Navigate to **Settings** and select **Subuser Management**.
+1. Locate the subuser account you wish to delete and click on the name to view the account details.
+1. On the *Account Settings* page, click **Delete**.
+   A confirmation window appears.
+1. Click **Confirm** to delete the subuser account.

+{% anchor h2 %}
 Additional Resources